Riverscapes/pyBRAT/docs/BRATData/index.md

 title: BRAT Data
 ---

-BRAT has been run by [ETAL](http://etal.joewheaton.org/) for all of [Utah]({{ site.baseurl }}/BRATData/USA/UDWR_Utah/ )and Idaho, most of California, and Wyoming, some of Arizona, Colorado, New Mexico, New York, Oregon and Washington, and by others in Montana, New Mexico, Colorado, United Kingdom, and Canada.
+BRAT has been run by [ETAL](http://etal.joewheaton.org/) for all of [Utah]({{ site.baseurl }}/BRATData/USA/UDWR_Utah/ ) and Idaho, most of California, and Wyoming, some of Arizona, Colorado, New Mexico, New York, Oregon and Washington, and by others in Montana, New Mexico, Colorado, United Kingdom, and Canada.

 ------
 <div align="center">